molihua76/Getting-and-Cleaning-Data-Project/Codebook.md

 ### Data processing
   R language is used for the script run_analysis.R which performs the 5 steps as required:
-	* Merges the training and the test sets to create one data set.
+  1. Merges the training and the test sets to create one data set.
-	* Extracts only the measurements on the mean and standard deviation for each measurement.
+  2. Extracts only the measurements on the mean and standard deviation for each measurement.
-	* Uses descriptive activity names to name the activities in the data set
+  3. Uses descriptive activity names to name the activities in the data set
-	* Appropriately labels the data set with descriptive variable names.
+  4. Appropriately labels the data set with descriptive variable names.
-	* Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+  5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data Dictionary
-### Activity labels (activityId)
+### Activity labels
-   Value 1-6 represents six activities subject did during the experiments.
+  Variable activityId 1-6 represents six activities subject did during the experiments.
-	- 1:WALKING
+  * WALKING: 1
-	- 2:WALKING_UPSTAIRS
+  * WALKING_UPSTAIRS: 2
-	- 3:WALKING_DOWNSTAIRS
+  * WALKING_DOWNSTAIRS: 3
-	- 4:SITTING
+  * SITTING: 4
-	- 5:STANDING
+  * STANDING: 5
-	- 6: LAYING
+  * LAYING: 6

 ### Measurements
 * timeBodyAccelerator-mean-X